Accessibility Tools

 Effects after one month of using Mounjaro

-After one month, people taking Mounjaro notice a stabilisation of appetite throughout the day.
+After one month, people taking the drug Mounjaro notice stabilisation of appetite during the day.
 Hunger occurs less frequently and is less intense, making portion control easier.
 During this period, some people experience their first weight reduction.
-At the same time, many people emphasise that the biggest change is the improvement in appetite control.
+At the same time, many people emphasise that the biggest change is improved appetite control.

 Effects of Mounjaro versus weight loss

 In the first month, some people notice a slight decrease, usually around 1-2 kg.
-In the following weeks, the effects become more visible - weight reduction can be around 3-4 kg after 5-8 weeks and around 5-6 kg after 9-12 weeks.
+In the following weeks, the effects become more visible - weight reduction may be approximately 3-4 kg after 5-8 weeks and approx. 5-6 kg after 9-12 weeks.

-Further down the course of therapy, the effects are more pronounced - after about 24 weeks, the reduction can average 12-15% of baseline weight, and after about 72 weeks even 15-22%.
+In the further course of therapy, the effects are more pronounced - after about 24 weeks the reduction can average 12-15% of baseline weight, and after about 72 weeks even 15-22%.

 Long-term effects of therapy

-Over the following months, weight gradually decreases and eating ceases to be an automatic response.
+In the following months body weight gradually decreases, and eating ceases to be an automatic reaction.
 It becomes a more conscious choice.
-In addition to weight loss, many people notice an improved sense of wellbeing and more stable energy levels.
+In addition to weight loss many people notice improved well-being and more stable energy levels.

 Summary